Skip to main content

 Fundamentals

 This ruling brought that lived experience into sharp focus, forcing a re-examination of where the line between a helpful incentive and a coercive penalty truly lies.
-Understanding this distinction is the first step in recognizing a that is genuinely designed for your benefit.
+Understanding this distinction is the first step in recognizing a wellness program that is genuinely designed for your benefit.

 The core of the issue revolved around the 30% incentive level that the EEOC had permitted.
 This meant that companies could offer a reward or impose a penalty equivalent to 30% of the cost of an employee’s health insurance premium based on their participation in a wellness program.